danilrudin/Consyzer/README.md

 Consyzer was created to ensure that such situations do not come as a surprise.

-## How does it work?
+## How it works

 1. Consyzer selects files for analysis based on the specified directory and search pattern;
-2. Consyzer logs and excludes from analysis any files that are not ECMA-355 assemblies;
+2. Consyzer logs and excludes any files that are not ECMA-355 assemblies from the analysis;
 3. Consyzer analyzes the remaining ECMA assemblies for the presence of P/Invoke calls;
 4. Consyzer analyzes each found P/Invoke method and checks whether the corresponding native libraries exist in the system;
 5. Consyzer generates a report based on the analysis results in one or more formats depending on the configuration;